CharlieBurton10/waggytaillodge/README.md

 ### Further Testing

- * The website was tested on Google Chrome, Safari,and Microsoft Edge browsers
+ * The website was tested on Google Chrome, Safari and Microsoft Edge browsers.
+ * The website was tested on multiple devices: Desktop, Mackbook 14inch, iPad Pro and iPhone 14.
+ * All browsers and devices were tested on all pages to make sure all the pages and links are working properly.

+ #### Testing Forms

+ 1. Tested the Subscribe to our Newsletter and Book Now! forms and both need linking to a database.
+ 2. I tried to test the Book Now! form it requires one of the custom radio buttons to be selected, and all other fields to be completed to be able to submit the form, except 2nd Dog Name and 3rd Dog Name as not every customer will be checking in more than 1 dog.

 ## Credits